steven-s/text-shingles/README.md

 # Text Shingles Library

-This is python 3 library to support measuring the similarity of text documents based on their [MinHash](https://en.wikipedia.org/wiki/MinHash) signature generated from their k-shingle form.
+This is python 3 library to support measuring the similarity of pieces of text based on their [MinHash](https://en.wikipedia.org/wiki/MinHash) signature generated from their k-shingle form.

 ## API